mongodb-labs/mongo-c-driver-async/docs/learn/box.rst

   :start-after: [box-take]
   :end-before: end.

-The `amongoc_box_take` function expects an l-value of the box's contained type as its first argument, and an l-value of `amongoc_box` as the second.
+The `amongoc_box_take` function expects a modifiable :term:`lvalue` of the box's contained type as its first argument, and an :term:`lvalue` of `amongoc_box` as the second.
 This special function will move the box's contained value into the target and then release any dynamic storage required in the box, without executing any destructor function associated with the box.

 Using `unique_box` in C++